CARDS Disability Housing Accommodation Requests

 - It is important that the documentation establish a direct connection between the disability and the requested housing accommodation(s).

-- Students with Service Animals or requesting permission to have a Support Animal within their designated housing assignment should refer to Service Animal Policy or Support Animal Policy.
+- Students with Service Animals or requesting permission to have a Support Animal within their designated housing assignment should refer to our Service Animal Policy or Support Animal Policy.
+Information about the distinction between the two is below:

 The Disability Housing Committee evaluates housing applications and the necessity of the requested accommodations(s).
 The Committee includes staff from the Center for Accessibility Resources & Disability Services, Counseling Services, Residential Life & Housing and Primary Care Health Services.